Closed-Sleet/TGS-Dev/README.md

  **1.1 Slayers of the unknown god**

-  This version will focus on finally killing the god and the true endgame post dragon here.
+  This version will focus on finally killing the god and the true endgame post god here.

  ### We may do hybrid releases as we make progress in multiple areas but I suspect this development roadmap will prove to be true regardless if we follow version names or not.